pratt0007/TIL/OS/Os.md

                           - store

 - Critical section problem -> At a one time only one process can go in the critical section.

+### Critical Section Problem
+There are 3 necessary conditions to satisfy this criteria-
+- Mutual Exclusion (Mandetory)
+- Progress (There should not be any cycles, the process should move forwd)(Mandetory CRITERIA)
+- Bounded Weight (To take the problem of starvation.
+After a specific amount of waiting in the ready queue, the process will exceed its bound condition) (OPTIONAL CRITERIA)
+-